open-energy-transition/form-energy-storage/documentation/13-kpis.rst

 ``carrier_filter``
 ==========================

-a. for system cost, capacity, capacity stats, generation, and emission:
+**a. for system cost, capacity, capacity stats, generation, and emission**:

 * **electricity**: Filter carrier with AC bus carrier.
 * **electricity+**: Filter carrier with AC bus carrier and also include water tanks and EV batteries.